• Skip to primary navigation

 ½ cup pumpkin seeds, ¼ cup sunflower seeds

-• Add all purpose flour and 2 cups of white wheat flour until dough and combine.
+• Add 2 cups of white wheat flour until dough and combine.
 Continue adding white wheat flour ¼ cup at a time until dough forms a ball and isn’t too sticky

 2 ½ - 3 cups white whole wheat flour, 2 cups all purpose flour